Tax Guide for Auto Repair Garages

 Oil Recycling Fee

 Once certified, you must accept used lubricating oil from the public at no charge.
-For more information, please see the CalRecycle page.
+For more information, see the CalRecycle webpage.

 Recordkeeping

-Businesses that are required to hold a seller's permit because they make taxable sales or purchases in California must keep books and records that are necessary to accurately determine their tax liability.
+We require businesses that hold a seller's permit to keep the books and records necessary to accurately determine their tax liability.

-In most cases, that means normal "books of account" and the bills, invoices, and other documents that support them.
+In most cases, the books and records are the normal books of account and the bills, invoices, and other documents that support them.

 To make sure your records are adequate to support what you report, you should do the following:

-Records should be maintained for at least four years.
-In the case of an audit, record should be maintained until the audit is completed.
+You should keep records for at least four years.
+In the case of an audit, you should keep records until the audit is completed.

 Sales Suppression Software Programs and Devices

-Beginning January 1, 2014, it is a crime for anyone to knowingly, sell, purchase, install, transfer, or possess software programs or devices that are used to hide or remove sales and to falsify records.
+It is a crime for anyone to knowingly sell, purchase, install, transfer, or possess software programs or devices that are used to hide or remove sales and to falsify records.

 Using these devices gives an unfair competitive advantage over business owners who comply with the law and pay their fair share of taxes and fees.
 Violators could face up to three years in county jail, fines of up to $10,000, and will be required to pay all illegally withheld taxes, including penalties and interest.